 A job interview gives you a chance to shine

 What you say and what you do is going to either move you to the next round of consideration for employment or knock you out of contention

 It doesn’t take much to make an impression – good or bad.
 If you haven’t taken time to dress appropriately or if you say the ‘wrong’ thing, it will be over.
 Here are some practical and honest interview tips that will help you approach the interview with confidence and leave a good impression.

-Take the time to prepare your interview technique including knowing what’s on your resume, being able to present why you are qualified and suitable for the job, why you are interested in the company, and practice staying calm and focused.
-It’s important to remember that the image the interviewer has of you when they first meet you is the one that is going to last.
+Take the time to prepare your interview technique including knowing what’s on your resume, being able to present why you are qualified and suitable for the job, and why you are interested in the company.
+Practice staying calm and focused; it’s important to remember that the image the interviewer has of you when they first meet you is the one that is going to last.